MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/global-tax-calcuation-service-overview.md

 Tax Calculation can be enabled by legal entity.

-The following legal entity primary address countries/regions are supported in 10.0.21:
+The following countries/regions for a legal entity's primary address are supported in version 10.0.21:

 - Austria
 - Belgium